While ‘Lego Batman’ Is Still Tops, Warner Bros. In Talks For Next Superman Movie

 ‘Powerless’: Meet The Cast Of NBC’s And DC Comics New Comedy

-Most critics agree that just throwing in a few lines of comedy or slapping an “R” rating on a movie isn’t going to fix all of Warner Bros. and DC Films woes.
-It will be interesting to see if the studios’ next movies, Wonder Woman (coming to theaters on June 2, 2017) and Justice League (November 17, 2017) will be able to persuade public perception.
+Most critics agree that just throwing in a few lines of comedy or slapping an R-rating on a movie isn’t going to fix all of Warner Bros. and DC Films’ woes.
+It will be interesting to see if the studio’s next movies, Wonder Woman (coming to theaters on June 2, 2017) and Justice League (November 17, 2017) will be able to persuade public perception.

-[Featured Image by: Warner Bros.]
+[Featured Image by Warner Bros.]